sexuality sexual health blog brighton hove

 Discovering I am Lesbian, Gay, Bi, Trans or Queer

-Depending on where you live (small town vs big city) and what kind of support system you have (loving and open-minded friends and family vs unsupportive an old-fashioned), you may find it challenging to discover your sexuality.
-You may be tempted to hide your real self and feelings from others.
+Depending on where you live (in a small town or a big city) and what kind of support system you have (loving and open-minded friends and family versus unsupportive and traditional), you may find it challenging to discover your sexuality.
+You may be tempted to hide your true self and feelings from others.

-But having worked with lesbian gay, bi, trans and queer-identified teens in my practice, I can tell you that hiding your true feelings and identity is typically an excruciating place to live.
+Having worked with lesbian, gay, bi, trans, and queer-identified teenagers in my practice, I can tell you that hiding your true feelings and identity is typically an excruciating place to be.

 Know this: if you determine that you are LGBTQ, you are not alone.
-There are many others like you who are leading healthy and happy lives.
-If you come out to friends and family and they don’t support you, there are other resources you can turn to.
+Many others like you are leading healthy and happy lives.
+If you come out to friends and family and they do not support you, there are other resources you can turn to:

 – lgbt.foundation